 How to avoid food poisoning: Always wash your hands after working with flour (that includes flour used for preparing tortilla and pizza dough).

 How to avoid food poisoning: Be sure to scrub cucumbers with water and a produce brush whether you’re eating the peel or not.
 Wipe them dry and trim the bruises before you slice and serve.
-Check out the 7 foods that food safety experts always avoid.
+You also probably don’t want to eat these foods that food safety experts always avoid.

 Red kidney beans

 The issue with red kidney beans isn’t bacteria but a special kind of lectin.
 Lectin is a protein, and red kidney beans happen to have a type called “red bean lectin” (or phytohaemagglutinin) that—if it isn’t destroyed by heating—can cause vomiting and diarrhea.

 How to avoid food poisoning: Don’t just soak your red kidney beans.
 Cook them in boiling water for a good half hour, advises the FDA’s Bad Bug Book.
 Slow cookers won’t work because the temperature never gets high enough.
 Or you can play it safe by using canned kidney beans.